isomerpages/moe-bedoksouthsec/_cca/CCA.md

 #### Mission

-**_“To actively engage and challenge every student in CCA with the opportunity to develop into a responsible, confident and resilient student who aspires to excel and_** **_uphold the name and reputation of the school._**
+**_“To actively engage and challenge every student in CCA with the opportunity to develop into a responsible, confident and resilient student who aspires to excel and_** **_uphold the name and reputation of the school."_**

 Vision, Mission statements: Our goals and strategies intend to achieve the following outcomes: